-- 1. demonstrate competence as critical thinkers, readers, writers and researchers. - 2. be acquainted with historic development from the ancient times to the present. - 3. be able to use historical method and develop a familiarity with a variety of interpretive paradigms and their use in conceptualizing the historical process. - 4. be able to utilize existing technology and educational resources available in an information age.
+- Demonstrate competence as critical thinkers, readers, writers, and researchers. - Be acquainted with historic development from the ancient times to the present. - Be able to use the historical method and develop a familiarity with a variety of interpretive paradigms and their use in conceptualizing the historical process. - Be able to utilize existing technology and educational resources available in an information age.

 The faculty of the History program is actively engaged in student outcomes assessment as a means of attaining the area's academic objectives and the University's Mission.
 Faculty utilizes a variety of assignments and examinations in courses to assess student critical thinking, written communication skills, and knowledge acquisition and integration.
-All students will take the ACAT.
+All students will take the ACAT prior to graduation.